Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Events may be rescheduled due to inclement weather but are subject to availability and only one reschedule date is allowed.
 Violation of the terms of this agreement is grounds for a fine or forfeiture of deposit.

-The City rents a large grill for $100.
+You may bring your own grill.
 Smaller, existing grills are available in the park without charge.
 Make sure charcoal is completely out before leaving the premises.
 After extinguishing coals, leave charcoal in grills, do not dump coals in the park or trash cans.

 No fires are allowed except in provided barbecue grills and pits.